-Francesco Farina, Department of Social, Political, and Cognitive Sciences, University of Siena, Siena, Italy, farina@unisi.it
+Francesco Farina, Department of Social, Political, and Cognitive Sciences, University of Siena, Siena, Italy

-Roberto Tamborini, ■ Department of Economics and Management, University of Trento, Trento, Italy, roberto.tamborini@unitn.it
+Roberto Tamborini, Department of Economics and Management, University of Trento, Trento, Italy, roberto.tamborini@unitn.it

-Citation Francesco Farina and Roberto Tamborini (2016).
+Citation Francesco Farina and Roberto Tamborini (2017).
 "Completing Europe's Economic and Monetary Union".
-Any Support from the Citizens?
-Economics Discussion Papers, No 2016-44, Kiel Institute for the World Economy. http://www.economics-ejournal.org/economics/discussionpapers/2016-44
+Any support from the citizens?
+Economics: The Open-Access, Open-Assessment E-Journal, 11 (2017-10): 1-26. http://dx.doi.org/10.5018/ economics-ejournal.ja.2017-10

-1. Introduction
+1 Introduction

-Seven years after the outbreak of the Great Recession in the Western world, one legacy of the crisis at the EZ level is a change in perspective with regard to its causes and cures testified by the sentence in the title, that we quote from the so-called Five Presidents' Report elaborated under the authorship of the EU Commission (Juncker 2015).
+Seven years after the outbreak of the Great Recession in the Western world, one legacy of the crisis at the Euro Zone (EZ) level is a change in perspective with regard to its causes and cures testified by the sentence in the title, that we quote from the so-called Five Presidents' Report elaborated under the authorship of the EU Commission (Juncker 2015).
 Prior to the crisis and well within its development, the predominant view was the so-called 'national responsibility' doctrine on which the Maastricht Treaty rests with regard to all economic policy matters, except monetary policy and the few items in the EU budget in Brussels.
 According to this view, if on the one hand governments are subject to a set of rules, on the other the latitude of their sovereignty remains such that the economic performance of their countries eventually depends on their own policy choices within those rules.
 Compliance with the rules per se can by no means be deemed responsible for poor economic results.
 The crisis was thus seen as the result of governments failing 'to do their homework'.
-The institutional response was to further deepen and strengthen the regulatory framework of the Treaties (Six Pack, Two Pack, Fiscal Compact, etc).2
+The institutional response was to further deepen and strengthen the regulatory framework of the Treaties (Six Pack, Two Pack, Fiscal Compact, etc.).

 Over time, a second view, mainly supported by independent economic and political scholars, has gained ground.
-According to this view, the blame for the bad development of the crisis should also, if not mostly, be borne by serious faults in the institutional design of the Monetary Union, epitomised by the asymmetry between a supranational monetary institution responsible for the single monetary policy and many independent national fiscal authorities constrained by a set of fixed rules.3 These rules have proved to be, if not utterly wrong, ineffective as fiscal discipline mechanisms as well as poor substitutes for explicit fiscal policy coordination at the EZ level.
-In order to fix this fault, it is argued that 'more Europe' is needed, which means substantial strides towards further sharing of common
+According to this view, the blame for the bad development of the crisis should also, if not mostly, be borne by serious faults in the institutional design of the Monetary Union, epitomised by the asymmetry between a supranational monetary institution responsible for the single monetary policy and many independent national fiscal authorities constrained by a set of fixed rules.
+These rules have proved to be, if not utterly wrong, ineffective as fiscal discipline mechanisms as well as poor substitutes for explicit fiscal policy coordination at the EZ level.
+In order to fix this fault, it is argued that 'more Europe' is needed, which means substantial strides towards further sharing of common institutions, and concomitant devolution of exclusive national powers, first and foremost in the fiscal sphere the so-called Fiscal Union.
+This second view has eventually been endorsed by the top EU institutions, as testified by the so-called Four Presidents' Report 'Towards a Genuine Economic and Monetary Union' (European Council 2012), followed by the new Five Presidents' Report (Juncker 2015), and by speeches of the President of the European Central Bank (e.g. Draghi 2014a, 2014b, 2015).
+For brevity, we shall refer to this process as further political integration of the EZ, to distinguish it from the ones of economic integration and strengthening of the regulatory framework accomplished hitherto.